tkerby/flipperzero-firmware-wPlugins/README.md

 # Anki-Remote

 This app lets you assign any keyboard key to each button on your Flipper Zero and use it as a BLE (Bluetooth Low Energy) remote.
-Key mappings are saved to the SD card inside the app data folder.
+Key mappings are saved to the SD card inside the apps_data folder.

 ---